 - Borderline personality disorder– Unstable moods and emotions that affect relationships, behavior, and self-image.
 People with borderline tend to have intense relationships with their loved ones, followed by unpredictable mood swings, and impulsive behaviors.

-Charles Evans Center – A Neurologist in Levittown that Accepts Medicaid
+CEC Health Center – A Neurologist in Levittown that Accepts Medicaid

 CEC has three sites serving the Long Island community